MHC-Datathon/Biggons/README.md

 # 📊 Violation Trends Analysis — Datathon Project

 This repository was developed for the **MHC++ Datathon**, focusing on analyzing violation trends **before and after January 5, 2025**.
 Our objective was to investigate temporal patterns, identify significant shifts in violation frequency, and explore possible explanations for these changes.
+Biggons Members:
+- Xavier Wright
+- Michael Arias
+- Matthew Arias
+- Kevin Leon

 ---